CCA-Public/digital-archives-manual/guides/administration.md

 <a name="locations"></a>
 ## Adding and switching AIP Store locations

 Each storage location configured in the Storage Service is 5 TB in size (this was done in order to make backups manageable for IT).
-As storage locations will, new locations will need to be added to the Storage Service and assigned as the default values for pipelines. **Locations should contain only AIPs for which DIPs will be produced (e.g. processed digital archives) or AIPs for which DIPs will not be produced (e.g. digitization masters), not mixed.**
+As storage locations fill, new locations will need to be added to the Storage Service and assigned as the default values for pipelines. **Locations should contain only AIPs for which DIPs will be produced (e.g. processed digital archives) or AIPs for which DIPs will not be produced (e.g. digitization masters), not mixed.**

 Steps to start using a new AIP Store location: